seungukj/seungukj.github.io/_posts/2024-05-13-Goedel-incompleteness-abstract.md

   - Lindenbaum Algebra
 ---

 Although Gödel's proof of his incompleteness is renowned for the formal construction of the sentence "I cannot be proven," there are ways to illuminate this within the framework of abstract nonsense.
-From the nLab point of view, this is a consequence of [Lawvere's fixed point theorem](https://ncatlab.org/nlab/show/Lawvere's+fixed+point+theorem), as noted in [Yanofsky 2003](https://doi.org/10.2178/bsl/1058448677).
+From the nLab point of view, this is a consequence of [Lawvere's fixed point theorem](https://ncatlab.org/nlab/show/Lawvere's+fixed+point+theorem), as shown in [Lawvere 1969](http://tac.mta.ca/tac/reprints/articles/15/tr15abs.html) or [Yanofsky 2003](https://doi.org/10.2178/bsl/1058448677).
 However, since I am not entirely sure if I understood the work correctly, I will present my own re-invention of the wheel below.

 # Lindenbaum Ring

 This concept is defined based on first-order logic.
-One can consult to [Smullyan 2007](https://books.google.fr/books/about/Logical_Labyrinths.html?id=8i-FeLk0tCcC&redir_esc=y) Chapters II and IV; [Manin 2009](https://link.springer.com/book/10.1007/978-1-4419-0615-1) Chapter I; or [Cameron 1998](https://link.springer.com/book/10.1007/978-1-4471-0589-3) Chapter 4 for more information.
+One can consult to [Smullyan 2007](https://books.google.fr/books/about/Logical_Labyrinths.html?id=8i-FeLk0tCcC&redir_esc=y) Chapters II and IV; [Manin 2009](https://link.springer.com/book/10.1007/978-1-4419-0615-1) Chapter I; [Enderton 2001](https://mathscinet.ams.org/mathscinet/relay-station?mr=1801397) ([OpenLogic ed.](https://builds.openlogicproject.org/courses/enderton/open-logic-enderton.pdf) Part II; or [Cameron 1998](https://link.springer.com/book/10.1007/978-1-4471-0589-3) Chapter 4 for more information.
 What is presented below is a brief summary that I would like to provide.

 Recall that the first-order language consists of constants, functions, and relations.
 A *well-formed formula* in that language is recursively built from terms (constants, variables, or instances of functions), atomic formulae (instances of relations or equality), propositional connectors (joining formulae by operations like AND, OR, NOT, etc.), and quantification of variables (∀x or ∃x, so to speak).

 As a local convention, we define the *arity* of a well-formed formula as the number of free variables in it.
 We denote by $$\mathrm{Wff}_n(\mathcal{L})$$ the set of n-ary well-formed formulae of the language $\mathcal{L}$, where free variables are restricted to be one of $$x_0,\ldots,x_{n-1}$$.
 A 0-ary well-formed formula is called a *sentence*.
 We consider $$\mathrm{Wff}_n(\mathcal{L})$$ to be a subset of $$\mathrm{Wff}_{n+1}(\mathcal{L})$$ for all n≥0.

-Recall that first-order logic has a notion of *formal proof from a set of axioms* and *models validating a sentence*, denoted by $\Gamma\vdash\varphi$ (the set Γ formally proves φ) and $M\vDash\varphi$ (the model M validates φ) respectively.
+Recall that first-order logic has a notion of *formal proof from a set of axioms*.
+This means we have a sequence of formulae where each term is (a) one of the given axioms, (b) one of the logical axioms, or (c) a consequence of inference rules from the terms before it.
+If Γ is a set of formulae and there is a finite list of formulae $\phi_1,\ldots,\phi_n$ which is a formal proof from the set Γ, then we say that Γ formally proves $\phi_n$ and denote it by $\Gamma\vdash\phi_n$.
 A *logical equivalence*, denoted by $\phi\Leftrightarrow\psi$, means that $\vdash\phi\leftrightarrow\psi$, indicating that the equivalence is proven without any additional axioms other than the logical ones.
+A set of axioms is *inconsistent* if it can formally prove every sentence, and it is *consistent* when it is not inconsistent.

+Recall also that first-order logic has *models validating a sentence*.
+This means we have a set M with (a) various elements representing constants of the language, (b) various functions $M^k\to M$ representing functions of the language (respecting the arity), and (c) various relations $\subset M^k$ of the language.
+The additional structures depicted in (a)-(c) is called the *interpretation* of the language, and a set with an interpretation is called a *model*.
+For a sentence σ, we denote by M⊨σ if the interpretation of the model M views σ as a true sentence, and say that M validates σ, or M is a model of σ.
+A *theory* of a model M is the set of sentences σ such that M⊨σ.

  > **Definition.** (Lindenbaum algebra) The set of (n-ary) **Lindenbaum classes** is the quotient $$\mathrm{Lind}_n:=\mathrm{Wff}_n(\mathcal{L})/\Leftrightarrow$$ of well-formed formulae modulo logical equivalence.
  >